www-virtues-ag/virtues-dimens/SECURITY.md

 ## Acknowledgments

-We appreciate the security researchers and community members who help keep AppDimens secure by responsibly reporting vulnerabilities.
+We appreciate the security researchers and community members who help keep Virtues secure by responsibly reporting vulnerabilities.

 ## Legal